hiconic-os/hiconic.platform.reflex/readme/getting-started/getting-started.md

   }
   ```

-* `demo-app` defines our application as bundle of the `reflex-platform`, our module and a web endpoint module `web-api-undertow-rx-module`.
+* `demo-app` defines our application as a bundle of the `reflex-platform`, our `demo-rx-module` and a module that provides a web server with a REST endpoint (`web-api-undertow-rx-module`).

-  Note that this `web` endpoint is the default, but we could have also created a CLI application via:
+  Note that this `web` endpoint is the default, but we could have also created a `CLI` application via:
   ```cli
   jinni create-reflex-project demo -e cli
   ```